abitdodgy/abitdodgy.github.io/_posts/2015-09-06-project-euler-problem-6.md

 ## The problem

-The problem asks you to find the difference between the sum of the squares of the first 100 natural numbers and the square of their sum.
+This is one of the easiest Project Euler problems.

 > Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

-This is one of the easiest Project Euler problems.
-Up to $$n = 100$$ it is trivial, but we can use some [math][2] to solve it up to massive numbers, like [a thousand quinquagintaquadringentillion][4] (that's $$10^{2703}$$, or 1 followed by 2703 zeros), that would otherwise take decades to solve even for a computer.
-But more on that later.
+Up to $$n = 100$$ it is trivial, but we can use [math][2] to solve it up to massive numbers, like [a thousand quinquagintaquadringentillion][4] (that's $$10^{2703}$$, or 1 followed by 2703 zeros), that could otherwise take decades to solve even for a computer.

 ## Linear solution

 Sometimes the most obvious solution isn't necessarily the best one.
 Let's consider the problem in linear terms.
-We can express the solution like this.

 $$
 (1 + 2 + 3 + \cdots + 100)^2 + (1^2 + 2^2 + 3^2 + \cdots + 100^2)
 $$

 We can easily solve this in Ruby.
-We create an array of integers using the given range, reduce and square it.
-This is the square of the sum.
-We create another array of squared integers and reduce it.
-This is the sum of squares.
-Then we take the difference.

 {% highlight ruby %}
 (1..100).reduce(:+)**2 - (1..100).map { |n| n**2 }.reduce(:+)
 {% endhighlight %}

 For small numbers, this works well.
 But what if, instead of 100, you had to solve for a thousand quinquagintaquadringentillion?
 No one wants to create arrays with that many elements or loops with that many iterations.
-We need a better way.

 ## A better solution

 If you paid attention during elementary math&mdash;I didn't&mdash;you should know that there is a better way to express the equation.
 Theoretically, we can use mathematical induction to solve this problem up to any number.

-The square of the sum up to $$n$$ can be expressed as:
+This is the square of the sum up to $$n$$.

 $$
 (1 + 2 + 3 + \cdots + n)^2 = \left(\frac{n(n + 1)}{2}\right)^2
 $$

-And the sum of squares up to $$n$$ like so.
+And the sum of squares up to $$n$$.

 $$
 1^2 + 2^2 + 3^2 + \cdots + n^2 = \frac{n(n + 1)(2n + 1)}{6}